 The Energy Access Ecosystem

-For poor people to have greater access to energy services and appliances, a wide range of people and organisations have a role to play.
-In order to measure and understand how these all fit together, Practical Action proposes using an Energy Access Ecosystems Index.
-The Index was designed to help understand the factors that influence change such as policy and finance.
-It proposes a set of 12 indicators that make it possible to measure any given country's progress towards Total Energy Access.
+A range of people and organisations have a role to play in enabling poor people to have greater access to energy services and appliances.
+In order to measure and understand how these different stakeholders fit together, Practical Action proposes using an Energy Access Ecosystems Index.
+The Index was designed to help understand the factors that influence change such as policy and finance, and proposes a set of 12 indicators that make it possible to measure any given country's progress towards Total Energy Access.

-- When people have the sustainable energy access needed to grow enterprise activities small and large, it becomes possible to escape the vicious cycle of poverty.
+- When people have the sustainable energy access needed to grow enterprise activities, it becomes possible to escape the vicious cycle of poverty.

 - Energy access alone does not guarantee an improved livelihood.
 Reliability, quality, and affordability of energy supplies are critical success factors to enterprises.